 Under the Import section of the Application Menu, various import options are listed for importing data into Maltego.
 These options will not be covered here as they are already covered in the Import/Export section.

 Under the Export section of the Application Menu, various export options are listed for getting data out of the Maltego client.
 These options will not be covered here as they are already covered in the Import/Export section.

 The Application button menu also gives you the option to Print or Preview the Current Graph.

-Clicking Print Preview Current Graph will open will open a Print Preview window, shown below, that provides different printing options.
+Clicking Print Preview Current Graph will open a Print Preview window, which will provide different printing options.